ppy/osu-wiki/wiki/Tournaments/LGA/2025/en.md

 ## Organisation

-The Lazer Grand Arena is run by the [osu! team](/wiki/People/osu!_team) and various community members.
+The Lazer Grand Arena was run by the [osu! team](/wiki/People/osu!_team) and various community members.

 | Position | Member(s) |
 | :-- | :-- |